Guide to Attribution Models in Google Analytics 4 (GA4)

 Which attribution model is used in Google Analytics?

-While there’s no easy way around this, my tip is to check which report you’re using and look at the name of the dimension.
+To make this easier, I suggest checking which report you’re using and look at the name of the dimension.
 It’s obvious, but any dimension that includes ‘User’ in its name will be user-scoped.
 Any dimension with ‘Session’ will be session-scoped and any that include ‘Event’ will be event-scoped.

 User-scoped dimensions like ‘First User Default Channel Group’, ‘First User Source / Medium’, and ‘First User Campaign’ will show you the first method people used to find your website.
 While Google doesn’t reference First Click attribution, this is really what we’re looking at with these dimensions.
 You will find these dimensions in the default ‘User Acquisition’ report.